-Place Park is a 0.25-acre open space mini-park that has frontage on Lake Osceola but no recreation facilities or amenities.
-Dinky Dock Park, classified as a lake access community park, is a 1.56-acre park on Ollie Avenue and Lake Virginia.
-It has 250 feet of lake frontage with restrooms, picnic facilities, a fishing dock, swimming beach and boat launching ramps.
+250 feet of lakefront with restrooms, picnic facilities, a fishing dock, swimming beach and boat launching ramps.
 Boats launched at the Dinky Dock ramp have access via canals to Lakes Mizell, Osceola, Maitland and Minnehaha in Maitland.
 All Winter Park residents living within Planning Area G are within a half mile distance of these parks.
 Rollins College provides recreation and athletic facilities available to its students and employees.

 Central Park is likely the single most important element in providing the attractive character of Winter Park's downtown area.
 Sitting in the heart of the Central Business District is the 6.9-acre Central Park that was set aside in 1882 by the founders of the Town, Oliver Chapman and Loring Chase.
 Central Park was to be the gateway to Winter Park for visitors to the town arriving at the railroad station.
-The park's original purpose continues to bring a special character to the CBD for both the first time visitor and the every day citizen.
+The park's original purpose continues to bring a special character to the CBD for both the first time visitor and the everyday citizen.